namgk/node-red-contrib-ckants/README.md

 ![Search result](https://snag.gy/dG1os5.jpg)

 ## SQL Search Node
 This node sends a user defined SQL query to CKAN.
-It requires valid CKAN authentications and a valid SQL search query piped into the node input.

 ![SQL Search Config](https://snag.gy/qo1yRn.jpg)

+Queries can be performed by loading the message payload with an SQL query in string format and then piping this in to the SQL Search node.
+Such an operation can be performed using a function node.
+This configuration allows for easier automation and programatic query generation.

 ![Constructing a Query](https://snag.gy/NECJzv.jpg)
 __NOTE: It is important that the resource ID is wrapped in broken out quotes (as seen above).__

 The whole flow looks like this:

 ![Search SQL Flow](https://snag.gy/MNnDmA.jpg)

 When triggered, output should look something like this:

 ![SQL Search Result](https://snag.gy/HyaNWp.jpg)

 From this point users can drill down into the records to get the query results.